Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 98/100 (Jonathan Choukroun Chicheportiche)

-The nose is masterful and precise, beautifully refined, aromatic, complex, deep, and offers power with precision and finesse, as well as a refined limestone texture.
-There are notes of Sichuan pepper, blackcurrant and, more subtly, wild blackberry, combined with hints of red berries, lilac, delicate touches of fleshy plum, a sense of place, a subtle hint of star anise and a discreet hint of almost roasted herbs.
-The palate is fruity, balanced, elegant, racy and offers precision, juiciness, a certain density in finesse, precision, freshness, a tangy structure and a lovely finesse and power of grain.
-There is a lot of delicacy, mastery and "sense of place" in this wine.
-On the palate, this wine expresses notes of juicy/pulpy blackberry, juicy blackcurrant and, more subtly, violet, combined with hints of purple plum, wild raspberry and delicate touches of tonka bean, blueberry, licorice, vanilla and a subtle hint (in the background) of sage.
+The nose is perfectly balanced and refined, elegantly racy, aromatic, complex, and deep, offering power combined with finesse and a racy, mineral character.
+It features notes of Sichuan pepper, blackcurrant, and, more subtly, wild blackberry, combined with hints of red berries, lilac, subtle hints of juicy plum, a sense of place, as well as a subtle hint of star anise and a discreet, almost roasted herb note.
+The palate is fruity, balanced, elegant, and refined, offering precision, juiciness, a certain density of finesse, clarity, freshness, a lively acidity, and a lovely combination of finesse and power in the texture.
+This wine displays great delicacy, mastery, and a distinct sense of place.
+On the palate, this wine expresses notes of juicy, pulpy blackberry, juicy blackcurrant, and a lighter hint of violet, combined with touches of purple plum, wild raspberry, as well as subtle hints of tonka bean, blueberry, licorice, vanilla, and a subtle, almost sage-like note in the background.
 The tannins are elegant, precise, and delicate.
 Good length.

 The Wine Cellar Insider - Jeff Leve